46 DIY Car Detailing Tips That Will Save You Money

 Buy a Dual-Action Polisher

 Detailers wouldn’t be caught dead without a dual-action polisher.
 Don’t confuse this incredible tool with a high-speed buffer!
-Buffers run at much higher speeds and can burn the paint right off your car if you stay in one place too long or press too hard.
+Buffers run at much higher speeds and can burn the paint right off your car if you stay in one place too long or press too hard when auto detailing.
 Polishers are different.
 They run at lower speeds and oscillate as they rotate.
 Any DIYer can get the hang of polishing in just a few minutes.
 Polishing before waxing makes a huge difference, so your investment really pays off.

 One more polishing tip from professional detailers—apply the polish to the machine’s pad.
 Then wipe the pad across your paint.
 That’ll prevent all the polish from flinging off the pad as soon as you hit the trigger.
 Learn how to repair chipped paint yourself.